x64bitMango/x-frame-anywhere/README.md

 As to the dismay of myself and everyone else wanting to bypass x-frame policies and restrictions, this is not a clear cut way of doing so, and is just a circumvention method which doesn't truly _iframe_ an element.

-Both X-Frame-Anywhere and X-Frame-Bypass scrape the HTML of the `src` URL using a CORS proxy to access and reflect the source HTML alongside forwarding all absolute URI requests through said CORS proxy.
+Both X-Frame-Anywhere and X-Frame-Bypass scrape the HTML of the `src` URL using a CORS proxy to access and reflect the source HTML alongside through said CORS proxy.

 ## Frequently asked Questions